 To affirm this point, here is the same data using a traditional bullet graph:

-With this visualization, it is impossible to compare the progress to goal of KPI 3, which is on a much smaller scale than the other KPIs.
+With this visualisation, it is impossible to compare the progress to goal of KPI 3, which is on a much smaller scale than the other KPIs.
 It is also challenging to determine the progress to goal of KPI 7, because it is on the same scale as KPI 1, which has the largest goal and is extending the x-axis.
-While you could break this graph up into seven different parts to fix the scaling, there is a better way to normalize the data.
+While you could break this graph up into seven different parts to fix the scaling, there is a better way to normalise the data.

 How to create a pace chart with a linear pace in Tableau

-To normalize the bars in a pace chart, create a calculated field which calculates the progress to goal.
+To normalise the bars in a pace chart, create a calculated field which calculates the progress to goal.
 This is used to represent the bars instead of the current values.
 The formula for this calculation is [Current Value] / [Goal].